MilliPress/MilliCache/README.md

 ```

 The cache entries for the above URLs are different because the cache keys are unique based on the request.
+However,
-However, they are related to the same post or page and MilliCache groups these cached entries with a common flag `post:1:123`.
+they’re related to the same post or page and MilliCache groups these cached entries with a common flag `post:1:123`.
 Entries can have multiple flags and can therefore be grouped in different ways.
 This makes it possible to delete all cache entries of a specific group by using the flag.
 For the example above,